Diving (sport): Synchronized diving

 A man and a woman perform synchronised diving in Brazil, 2014.

 Synchronized diving was adopted as an Olympic sport in 2000.
 Two divers form a team and perform dives simultaneously.
 The dives are identical.
 It used to be possible to dive opposites, also known as a pinwheel, but this is no longer part of competitive synchronised diving.
 For example, one diver would perform a forward dive and the other an inward dive in the same position, or one would do a reverse and the other a back movement.
 In these events, the diving would be judged both on the quality of execution and the synchronicity – in timing of take-off and entry, height and forward travel.

-Scoring the dive
+Judging & Scoring

 There are rules governing the scoring of a dive.
 Usually a score considers three elements of the dive: the approach, the flight, and the entry.
 The primary factors affecting the scoring are: